Windham (Vermont Senate district)

-The Windham Senate District is one of 16 districts of the Vermont Senate.
-The current district plan is included in the redistricting and reapportionment plan developed by the Vermont General Assembly following the 2020 U.S. Census, which applies to legislatures elected in 2022, 2024, 2026, 2028, and 2030.
+The Windham district is one of 16 districts of the Vermont Senate.
+The current district plan is included in the redistricting and reapportionment plan developed by the Vermont General Assembly following the 2020 U.S. census, which applies to legislatures elected in 2022, 2024, 2026, 2028, and 2030.

-The Windham District includes all of Windham County except the town of Wilmington.
+The Windham district includes all of Windham County except the town of Wilmington.

-As of the 2000 census, the state as a whole had a population of 608,827.
-As there are a total of 30 Senators, there were 20,294 residents per senator.
-The Windham District had a population of 41,991 in that same census.
-The district is apportioned two senators.
-This equals 20,996 residents per senator, 3.46% above the state average.